AaronSong321/Mirana/README.md

     end
   end
   ```
 - If expression: use `if`, `elif`, `else` and braces as keywords to write if expressions.
 The else branch can be omitted, and in this case the else branch is evaluated to `nil`.
+Variables can be integrated into `if` and `elif` predicates.
 For example:
   ```
   local c = if t > 3 {
     15